jon-sundell-perfect-storm-edutainment (link to general school flyer)

 No topic more encapsulates the mythology of our country, with its contradictory mix of adventure, hardship, and exploitation, than the story of Westward expansion.
 Through songs, anecdotes, historical background and primary document slides, Jon highlights varying points of view of White, Black, Hispanic and Native Americans during this complex and momentous period.
 Especially recommended for fifth grade and high school.

 The Industrial Revolution & the Fight for Workers’ Rights

 This program focuses on the textile industry, coal mining, and the farm worker industry, the fight against child labor and the fight for labor unions and better working conditions.
 Powerful, expressive songs about those industries and movements are presented along with anecdotes, history, and booktalks, against a backdrop of slides.
-Grades 5 up.
-Sample content:
+Grades 5 -12.

 Folk songs and tales, information, slide show – Folklore is filled with a myriad of wonderful songs and tales reflecting the animal kingdom.
 Relating these to real life information provides an entertaining and useful exercise in comparing and contrasting fiction with non-fiction.
 Especially suited for k- gr 3.